SLIIT-FacultyOfComputing/SE2012-OOAD-Practical_02/README.md

 There are ‘n’ number of students in a class.
 The students are taking 3 subjects each.
 Mathematics, Chemistry and Physics.
 You are tasked with creating a small program to let the teacher enter and view the marks of all these students.
 The program should allow the user to view the average mark a student.
 The program should allow the user to view the average mark each subject.
 The program should allow the user to view the Total Mark of a student for all 3 subjects.
 Create a menu driven program to facilitate the above requirement.
 The menu should allow the below commands.

  1. Add student marks: add [studentID]- student ID will be an integer ranging from 1 to n
- 2. Update student mark : update [studentID] [subjectID] - subject ID will be an integer from 1 to 3
+ 2. Update student mark : update [studentID] [subjectID] [mark] - subject ID will be an integer from 1 to 3
  3. Get the average for a subject: average_s [studentID]
  4. Get the average for a student: average [studentID]
  5. Get the total mark of a student : total [studentID]